mikulgohil/ext/README.md

 This extension contributes the following settings:

-* `nextjsComponentGenerator.openaiApiKey`: Your OpenAI API key
+* `nextjsComponentGenerator.anthropicApiKey`: Your Anthropic API key

 ## Known Issues

-- The extension requires an internet connection to communicate with the OpenAI API
+- The extension requires an internet connection to communicate with the Anthropic API
 - Large or complex components may take longer to generate
 - The extension works best with Next.js projects that use TypeScript and Tailwind CSS